stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Embedded bytes

 Your program code will consist mainly of instructions but sometimes data needs to be embedded into it.
-For example, you might need to embed colour palette data.
+For example, you might need to embed colour data.
 An assembler will normally include a means for doing so.
-The following assembly embeds some data into the program code:
+The following assembly embeds the given data into the program code:

 ```asm6502
 .byte $02,$30,$20,$20 ; Embeds these four one-byte values.